Tutorial

 The workflow at a glance.

-BIDS Manager runs in eight stages, alternating user-driven and engine-driven steps.
+You begin by creating or opening a dataset project (the work is saved into it and is resumable).
+From there BIDS Manager runs in eight stages, alternating user-driven and engine-driven steps.
 Every step below mirrors what BIDS Manager does on disk, using the same engine the CLI exposes.
 The full interactive diagram lives on the intro page.

 1. Raw.
-Your input folder.
+Your input folder, scanned into a project.

 2. Scan.
 Read metadata from inside every file.